lucasresck/lucasresck.github.io/_pages/repositories.md

 ## My GitHub User

-The majority of my work is done in private repositories, which may impact my public GitHub metrics.

 {% if site.data.repositories.github_users %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% for user in site.data.repositories.github_users %}